mammos_entity

 The ontology attribute links to an owlready2 object created by the EMMOntoPy package.

-When saving data to a file, this ontology_label_with_iri
+When saving data to a file, the attribute ontology_label_with_iri

 might be useful to save in the metadata as it returns a string containing the ontology label together with the unique identifier of the ontology entry (IRI is the Internationalized Resource Identifier).